-So now you have got your results the real fun can begin!
-With BIMM Manchester’s Freshers around the proverbial corner we are going to take you on a whistle-stop-tour of the best that the city of Manchester has to offer, with some insider tips from a BIMM Manchester Alumni.
+Here, BIMM Institute Manchester alumna Abbie O’Neill takes you on a tour of her musical city.
 While social distancing may stop us from attending concerts for a short while, there is still so much going on in Manchester to keep you busy!

-One simply cannot discuss food in Manchester without mentioning the famous Curry Mile located in Rusholme.
-Yes, you did read that correctly, a mile… of curry, ish.
-The Curry Mile has upwards of 70 of Asian and Middle Eastern eateries, including sit down restaurants, kebab houses and takeaways.
-And, due to its location in between Rusholme and Fallowfield it is teaming with students at the end of a night!
+One simply cannot discuss food in Manchester without mentioning the famous Curry Mile in Rusholme.
+Yes, you did read that correctly: a mile… of curry, ish.
+The Curry Mile has upwards of 70 Asian and Middle Eastern eateries, including sit-down restaurants, kebab houses and takeaways.
+And, because of its location in between Rusholme and Fallowfield, it is teaming with students at the end of a night!

-If shopping if your thing, Manchester has you covered!
-Located in the city centre, Manchester Arndale, has a shop for everything a new student could possibly need, from clothes to household goods, with an expansive food court for when you need to sit down and recharge.
-Make sure to keep an eye out in early September for the Student Lock In event that see’s your student discount rises to 20%+ across all stores!
-And if you don’t mind hopping on a bus, the Trafford Centre is just outside of the city centre, think the Arndale… but with an Odeon and Laser Quest!
+If shopping is your thing, Manchester has you covered!
+Located in the city centre, Manchester Arndale has a shop for everything a new student could possibly need, from clothes to household goods, with an expansive food court for when you need to sit down and recharge.
+Make sure to keep an eye out in early September for the Student Lock-In event that sees your student discount rise to 20% and more across all stores!
+And if you don’t mind hopping on a bus, the Trafford Centre is just outside of the city centre.
+Think the Arndale but with an Odeon and Laser Quest!

-If you’re after something a bit quirkier, the Northern Quarter is the place to be, oozing with charm it boasts independent vinyl stores, second-hand clothing shops, unique eateries and tattoo studios.
-As well as the shops, the streets of the Northern Quarter are full of eye-catching street art perfect for an impromptu photoshoot and is often used as the filming location for TV shows and films.
-So, keep your eyes peeled for the cast of Peaky Blinders or the next big blockbuster movie!
+If you’re after something a bit quirkier, the Northern Quarter is the place to be.
+Oozing with charm, it boasts independent vinyl stores, second-hand clothing shops, unique eateries and tattoo studios.
+As well as the shops, the streets of the Northern Quarter are full of eye-catching street art, perfect for an impromptu photo shoot.
+It’s often used as the filming location for TV shows and films.
+So, keep your eyes peeled for the cast of Peaky Blinders or the next big blockbuster movie.

-Also located within the Northern Quarter is the pinnacle of the Manchester shopping experience, the self-titled ‘emporium of eclecticism’ Affleck’s.
+Also located within the Northern Quarter is the pinnacle of the Manchester shopping experience: the self-titled ‘emporium of eclecticism’ Affleck’s.
 Filled to the brim with the weird and the wonderful, Affleck’s is bursting with life.
-From jewellery to posters, vintage clothes to tattoo studios, vegan beauty products to vintage children’s toys.
-Affleck’s is a mystical and magical place that every single student in Manchester must experience at least once!
+From jewellery to posters, vintage clothes to tattoo studios, vegan beauty products to vintage children’s toys, Affleck’s is a mystical and magical place that every single student must experience at least once.

-While the city is pretty quiet at the moment, by September our favourite locations will once again open their doors, and the top of our list is Junkyard Golf!
-There is no better place for a fun evening filled with terrible golf playing and funky cocktails!
-If game nights such as this are your cup of tea, Dogbowl just off Oxford Road will be perfect for you, offering fabulous food and drinks at student friendly prices!
+While the city is pretty quiet at the moment, by September our favourite locations will once again have opened their doors, and the top of our list is Junkyard Golf.
+There is no better place for a fun evening filled with terrible golf playing and funky cocktails.
+If game nights such as this are your cup of tea, Dogbowl (just off Oxford Road) will be perfect for you, offering fabulous food and drinks at student-friendly prices.
 Not to forget the marvellous Fab Café, if for no other reason than there is a literal Tardis on the inside!

-If you are after a more subdued evening, the independent cinema, HOME, found in Deansgate is the perfect place to sit back and relax while immersing yourself in international art, theatre, and film!
-And when the museums and art galleries open again, Manchester students will be spoilt for choice!
-From Manchester Universities ‘Manchester Museum’ to Whitworth Art Gallery, not to mention the National Football Museum and the Greater Manchester Police Museum, endless hours can be spent soaking up the history and culture of Manchester.
+If you are after a more subdued evening, the independent cinema HOME (found in Deansgate) is the perfect place to sit back and relax while immersing yourself in international art, theatre, and film.
+And when the museums and art galleries open again, students will be spoilt for choice.
+From Manchester universities’ ‘Manchester Museum’ to Whitworth Art Gallery – not to mention the National Football Museum and the Greater Manchester Police Museum – endless hours can be spent soaking up the history and culture.

-On the three days of the year when the sun shines down on Manchester, The Castlefield Bowl is the perfect place to kick back and relax with your friends.
-Similarly, Whitworth Park, Platt Fields Park and Heaton Park are perfect for an afternoon kick about, a quiet walk or a BBQ with your new course friends!
+On the three days of the year when the sun shines, The Castlefield Bowl is the perfect place to kick back and relax with your friends.
+Similarly, Whitworth Park, Platt Fields Park and Heaton Park are perfect for an afternoon kick about, a quiet walk or a BBQ with your new course friends.

-And as for when the music venues get the go ahead and reopen, you will be spoilt for choice with a music venue on every corner!
-Manchester Arena is at the heart of the city centre, venues such as Albert Hall, Night & Day Café and Gullivers have events near-daily events.
-And Oxford Road alone boasts some of the cities most famous venues; O2 Ritz Manchester and Manchester Academy’s four rooms!
-The majority of which you will get to experience first-hand as BIMM Manchester uses a number of the city’s best venues for their End of Term and End of Year events!
+And as for when the music venues get the go-ahead and reopen, you will be spoilt for choice with a music venue on every corner!
+Manchester Arena is at the heart of the city centre.
+Venues such as Albert Hall, Night & Day Café and Gullivers have near-daily events.
+And Oxford Road alone boasts some of the city’s most famous venues, such as O2 Ritz Manchester and Manchester Academy’s four rooms.
+You will get to experience the majority first-hand as BIMM Manchester uses a number of the city’s best venues for their End of Term and End of Year events!